-Pork chops with kimchi chimichurri and sweet potato
+Pork chops with kimchi “chimichurri” and sweet potato hash

-Our Korean-Argentinean mash-up, kimchi chimichurri, provides a brilliant sweet-savory (and paleo) addition to these easy pork chops.
+Our Korean-Argentine mash-up, kimchi chimichurri, provides a brilliant sweet-savory addition to these easy pork chops.

 - 1 tablespoon toasted sesame oil